glennblock/extensions/attachment.md

 * [2388] (http://tools.ietf.org/html/rfc2388) - Returning Values from Forms:  multipart/form-data
 * [6266] (http://tools.ietf.org/html/rfc6266) - Use of the Content-Disposition Header Field in the Hypertext Transfer Protocol (HTTP)

-## Attachment template
+## Write template
-A client may receive a CollectionJson document containing a template which accepts attachments which the client can use to send files.
+A client may receive a CollectionJson document containing a Write template which accepts attachments which the client can use to send files.

 ### Attachment field
 A new _attachment_ field is introduced on the data element.
 For a template, this indicates that this data element is an attachment.